hauntsaninja/pyp/FAQ.md

 More seriously, random micro benchmark aside, pyp should be fast enough that you shouldn't worry about performance until you know you need to, as with Python itself.

-One note is that the the magic variable `lines` is currently always a list.
+One note here is that the the magic variable `lines` is currently always a list.
 Hence, if you find yourself processing really large input, it might be better to use the magic variable `stdin` (this is just `sys.stdin`).
 For the above example: